tpierag1/pyreport-pg/README.md

 Before running the script the following steps need to be taken:

-First go to fullstack-nanodegree-vm directory and clone directory `cd /fullstack-nanodegree-vm`
+First go to fullstack-nanodegree-vm directory and clone directory

+`cd /fullstack-nanodegree-vm`

 `git clone https://github.com/tpierag1/pyreport-pg.git`

 Next, start vagrant machine and SSH in

 `vagrant up`

 After machine starts

 `vagrant ssh`

 Then go to /vagrant directory

 `cd /vagrant`

 From there import the database

 `psql -d news -f newsdata.sql`

 Next, access the database using the psql command

 `psql -d news`

-Finally, set up the necessary views within the dtaabase `create view author_views as select articles.author, count (path) as views from log, articles where articles.slug = substring(log.path, 10) group by articles.author;`
+Finally, set up the necessary views within the database

+`create view author_views as select articles.author, count (path) as views from log, articles where articles.slug = substring(log.path, 10) group
+by articles.author;`